Health Checking of Istio Services

 Therefore the health check requests will fail.

 Istio solves both these problems by rewriting the application

 PodSpec readiness/liveness probe,

 so that the probe request is sent to the sidecar agent.

-For HTTP requests, the sidecar agent redirects the request to the application and strips the response body, only returning the response code.
+For HTTP and gRPC requests, the sidecar agent redirects the request to the application and strips the response body, only returning the response code.
 For TCP probes, the sidecar agent will then do the port check while avoiding the traffic redirection.